Connecticut Music Educators Association

 The 1940s became a propelling decade with many initiatives including the creation of a camp, an association newsletter and the beginning of audition festivals.
 By the mid forties, there were 384 music teachers in the state and half were members.
 In May of 1948, a resolution was filed to incorporate as a non-profit organization, and the name changed to the Connecticut Music Educators Association, Inc. As CMEA continued to grow so did its relationship with the Music Educators National Conference, which would later become the National Association for Music Education.

 CMEA celebrated its’ 80th anniversary in 2012 making it one of the oldest state music educators associations in the nation.
 With more than 1,000 active members today, CMEA has grown to be the principal organization in Connecticut representing every level of music education, in every discipline and continues to fulfill its commitment to music education in our state.

-The Connecticut Music Educators Association provides programs and activities for professional educators, students and future music educators striving to enhance the quality of music education for all children.
+Since its inception in 1932, Connecticut Music Educators Association (CMEA) has been dedicated to providing programs and activities for professional educators, students and future music educators striving to enhance the quality of music education for all children.

 - To promote and recognize effective music teaching

 - To promote quality learning opportunities for all Connecticut students N-12

 - To provide a unified voice on behalf of music educators in Connecticut

 - To maintain a vital, effective, and efficient organization